 How I increased opt-in conversions by 500% using content upgrades!Click To Tweet

-Another great thing about using content upgrades is that you don’t just have to add them to new content, you can add them to some of your existing blog posts as well.
+One last thing I want to mention about using content upgrades is that you don’t have to just add them to new content, you can also add them to your existing blog posts as well.

-This can be a lengthily process to do I know, but it can be all worth the while.
+This can be a lengthy process to do, I know, but it can also be worth your while.

-A lot of bloggers and marketers are obsessed with trying get more traffic, and it’s not easy.
+A lot of bloggers and marketers are obsessed with trying to get more traffic, and it’s not easy.
 Marketing your blog for new traffic is a tough business.

-Creating more conversion focused blog content however, and optimising your existing blog content with content upgrades and so forth may be time consuming.
-But it is a lot easier than trying to get more traffic in my experience.
+Creating more conversion focused blog content, however, and optimizing your existing content with some irresistible content upgrades, even though is time-consuming, is a lot easier than trying to get more traffic.

 Best of luck.

-Enjoyed this post?
-If so why not sign up for “spam free” updates and exclusive content delivered straight to your email inbox.
-You’ll get instant access to my eBooks, cheat sheets and more.
+Enjoyed reading this post?
+If so why not sign up for “spam free” updates, and more exclusive content delivered straight to your email inbox.
+You’ll get instant access to awesome “conversion rate optimization” video course for bloggers and marketers.